aws/sagemaker-tensorflow-serving-container/README.md

 - `accept_header (string)`: the original request accept type, defaulted to 'application/json' if not provided
 - `content_length (int)`: content length of the original request

-Here's a code example of implementing `input_handler` and `output_handler`.
+Here's a code example implementing `input_handler` and `output_handler`.
 By providing these, the Python service will post the request to TFS REST uri with the data pre-processed by `input_handler` and pass the response to `output_handler` for post-processing.

 ```python
 import json